C vs Pascal

 C, no contest.
 (And this is not because I learned it first.
 As mentioned above, I learned Pascal first!)

-There's a reason that C is the language in which most (if not all, now) other languages are implemented.
+There's a reason that C is the language in which most (if not all, now) newer languages are implemented, at least at first.
 Its data and control structures align very well to how almost all machines actually work at the low level, so C lives up to one description of it as a "high-level assembly language."
 With C you are very close to the machine, and can extract the ultimate in performance.
 Yes, it comes at a cost, but if you're mapping an abstraction to machine level, for whatever reason, that cost must be paid, by somebody.
-C allows you to get very close to the machine, if that's what you want, yet at the same time it allows you to construct very high levels of abstraction, all without hiding from you what's going on.
-The choices are up to you.
+C allows you to get very close to the machine, if that's what you want, yet at the same time it allows you to easily construct very high levels of abstraction, all without hiding from you what's going on.
+The choices are up to you, and that freedom is C's ultimate strength.

 Extra Credit